MicroStrategy/rest-api-docs/docs/common-workflows/administration/datasource-management/add-and-remove-datasource-from-project.md

 Endpoint: [PATCH /api/projects/\{projectId}/datasources](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Datasource%20Management/updateProjectDatasources)

 This endpoint allows the caller to add and remove a datasource to a specific project with the Strategy REST Server.
 In this request we will add a datasource.
 You use the authorization token returned during login as the value for `X-MSTR-AuthToken`.
 For this sample we will be adding the Act!
-Essentials datasource to the Strategy Tutorial project.
+Essentials datasource to the MicroStrategy Tutorial project.
 You can find the datasourceId using the endpoint `GET /api/datasources` and the projectId using `GET /api/projects`.
 If the call is successful, the resulting HTTP response returns an HTTP status code 200 and a list of the project's datasources.

 Sample Request